Why go for a multi-master setup?

 Why 3 masters?

-Some of the master components need to run as a single actor to avoid split-brain situation.
-More on ‘Master elected components section’ below
+Some of the master components need to run as a single actor to avoid a split-brain situation.
+More on the ‘Master elected components section’ below

 Why 3 workers?